African Fat-Tailed Gecko Care Page

 What about heat mats?

 Although heat mats were once the go-to way to heat a gecko enclosure, we have much better options now.
-Aside from being unnatural (heat comes from above in nature!), heat mats only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
-These waves barely penetrate the epidermis and only warm direct surfaces, not the surrounding air, meaning the gecko needs to flatten itself on the mat for ages, just to absorb enough heat to digest its food.
+Aside from being unnatural (heat comes from above in the wild!), heat mats only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
+These waves barely penetrate the epidermis and only warm solid surfaces, not the surrounding air, meaning the gecko needs to flatten itself on the mat for extended periods of time just to absorb enough minimal heat to digest its food.

 That being said, if your warm hide is far too cold, a heat mat can potentially be helpful for controlling its internal temperature, but only in addition to overhead heat.
 If absolutely necessary, you can add a thermostat-regulated heat mat under the hide, covered with 1” of substrate to lower the risk of direct contact, which can cause burns (heat will not penetrate through anything deeper).
 Place the thermostat probe directly on the substrate over the mat to regulate temperature.